waymondo/hoardable/README.md

 calling `version?` on it.
 If you want to get the true original source record ID, you can call `hoardable_source_id`.

-Sometimes you’ll trash something that `has_many_hoardable :children, dependent: :destroy` and want to untrash everything in a similar dependent manner.
+Sometimes you’ll trash something that `has_many :children, dependent: :destroy` and want to untrash everything in a similar dependent manner.
 Whenever a hoardable version is created in a database transaction, it will create or re-use a unique event UUID for that transaction and tag all versions created with it.
 That way, when you `untrash!` a record, you can find and `untrash!`